greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* Risk-utility assessment addresses policy goals:
 		* Deterrence, since it deters the correct amount
 		* Efficiency, since resources are allocated correctly (Don't spend $10 to prevent $5 worth of harm)

+### Assessing Responsibility when more than One Person is Negligent
+* Factors
+	* **Comparative fault** - Damages may be reduced in proportion to fault unless ∂ committed an intentional tort.
+	* **Apportionment among defendants** - If ∂1 was 80% at fault and ∂2 was 20% at fault, ∂s would each pay those percentages of the damage award.
+	* **Joint & several liability** - π can enforce a claim against either tortfeasor (but can't get more than 100% of the damages she is owed)
+	* **Contribution** - Each ∂ should only pay the proportion of the damage award he is responsible for, so if ∂1 paid the full judgment, he could get a contribution of 20% of that judgment from ∂2.
+	* **Insolvent or immune tortfeasors** - If ∂2 either has no assets or is immune to tort liability, ∂1 will have to pay the full amount of the judgment without being able to get contribution from ∂2.
+	* **Several liability and comparative fault apportionment among tortfeasors** - Some states have "proportional share" or "comparative fault" liability.
+		* Trier of fact apportions liability.
+		* No ∂ can be liable for more than they are at fault for.
+		* In such a state, if ∂2 were (as above) immune or insolvent, π could only hope to recover the 80% of the award from ∂1.

+### Proving & Evaluating Conduct
+#### Santiago v.
+First Student
+* RI 2004

+* **Parties**
+	* π: Santiago
+	* ∂: First Student, Inc.

+* **Facts**
+	* ∂ drives a school bus.
+	* π alleges she was in an accident 7 years ago on ∂'s bus.
+	* π can no longer identify the intersection where the accident occurred.
+	* π says ∂ was approaching a stop sign on a one-way street when ∂ hit the brakes & also hit a car coming from the right.
+	* π says her face hit the seat in front of her.
+	* No police report of accident.
+	* π didn't see the accident & could offer no detail.

+* **Procedural History**
+	* Trial judge gave summary judgment to ∂.

+* **Issue**
+	* Can fault be apportioned in the absence of evidence?

+* **Reasoning**
+	* Granting the facts as π stated, we would still only be speculating as to ∂'s fault.
+	* There's no evidence of the interaction b/w the two vehicles, so no way to apportion fault.
+	* π has to provide sufficient evidence to support a question as to the matter of fact.

+* **Holding**
+	* Aff'd summary judgment.

+* **Rule**
+	* Apportioning liability requires evidence about the activities of the parties involved in an accident.